c13mora/SQL-Projects/Covid Project/README.md

 - Which countries had the highest death count per population?
 - How was the the evolution in time of new Covid cases and new deaths at a global scale?

 And other interesting questions.
-In some cases, we used some helpful querying tools in the SQL language such as virtual tables (or views) and Common Table Expressions (or CTE).
+In some cases, we used some helpful querying tools in the SQL language such as window functions, virtual tables (or views), and Common Table Expressions (or CTE).

 This one is truly a rich, deep in information dataset.
 I strongly recommend to use it if you wanna practice your querying skils and want to uncover interesting insights from it.
 In future projects we'll keep working on it to extract more information.